Early look at Notre Dame: 4 things to know about Irish this preseason

 *ALSO SEE: Insider Report: Notes from FSU's Wednesday football practice

 Coan played in 22 games for Wisconsin, and after he pushed Alex Hornibrook to transfer and join FSU, Coan tossed 18 touchdowns against just 5 picks to go along with 2,727 yards in 2019.
-He did not play in 2020 due to injury.
+He did not play in 2020 due to injury but ranks third in Wisconsin school history in completion percentage (68.0) and pass efficiency rating (144.7).

 “The accuracy is really good,” Kelly said.
 “He’s smart.
 He knows the offense really well for just coming [in during] the spring.”